Children's Coding Games: Building Logic and Creativity for the Future

 For Early School-Age Children (Ages 5–6): Unplugged Coding Games for Kids

 These games deepen understanding of algorithms, conditions, and task decomposition.
 In general, many coding games for 6 year olds are suitable for learning at more advanced stages as well.
+These unplugged activities are effective for students of different ages and learning levels, helping them actively engage with coding concepts in educational settings.

 Human Maze